system-verification/docs.gauge.org/writing-specifications.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Dynamic parameters are used as placeholders instead of actual values.
 These parameters are used when referring to a table column value of a data table.
-Data tables are defined at the beginning of a spec.
+Data tables are defined at the beginning of a spec or a scenario.
 Dynamic parameters are also used as values in a Concept.
 Dynamic parameters have the following syntax: ``<dynamic_param>``.